bulentkyc/SCSS/readme.md

-    You can fınd Partials & Nested for others keep following me :)
+    You can find Partials & Nested for others keep following me :)